High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: Abstract

 \section{Abstract}

 We perform theoretical calculations to investigate the naturally occurring high-frequency cutoff in a circuit comprising a flux qubit coupled inductively to a transmission line resonator (TLR).
-Our results agree with those of past studies that considered somewhat similar circuit designs.
-In particular, a decoupling occurs between the qubit and the high-frequency modes.
-As a result, the coupling strength between the qubit and resonator modes increases with mode frequency $\omega$ as $\sqrt{\omega}$ at low frequencies and decreases as $1/\sqrt{\omega}$ at high frequencies.
-We derive expressions for the multimode-resonator-induced Lamb shift in the qubit's characteristic frequency.
-Because of the natural decoupling between the qubit and high-frequency modes, the Lamb-shift-renormalized qubit frequency remains finite.
+Specifically, a decoupling occurs between the qubit and the high-frequency modes.
+The coupling strength between the qubit and resonator modes increases with mode frequency $\omega$ as $\sqrt{\omega}$ at low frequencies and decreases as $1/\sqrt{\omega}$ at high frequencies.
+This result is similar to those of past studies that considered somewhat similar circuit designs.
+By avoiding the approximation of ignoring the qubit-TLR coupling in certain steps in the analysis, we obtain effects not captured in previous studies.
+In particular, we obtain a resonance effect that shifts the TLR mode frequencies close to qubit oscillation frequencies.
+We derive expressions for the TLR mode frequencies, qubit-TLR coupling strengths and qubit Lamb shift.
+We identify features in the spectrum of the system that can be used in future experiments to test and validate the theoretical model.